antonyxsik/LatticeVision/README.md

 ## Installation

-Prior to running this code, one will need to download both `R` and `Python`, clone this repository, and install all necessary dependencies.
+Prior to running this code, one will need to download `Python`, `R` and `RStudio`, clone this repository, and install all necessary dependencies.

 - **R:** The `R` programming language may be downloaded [here](https://cran.r-project.org/bin/windows/base/).
-We strongly recommend downloading [`RStudio`](https://posit.co/download/rstudio-desktop/) to open and work with any of the `R` scripts (training data and synthetic field generation).
+We recommend [`RStudio`](https://posit.co/download/rstudio-desktop/) for opening and working with the `R` scripts (training data and synthetic field generation).

 - **Python:** The `Python` programming language may be downloaded [here](https://www.python.org/downloads/).
 We use [`uv`](https://docs.astral.sh/uv/getting-started/installation/) as our package manager.

 - **Cloning this repo:** This repository can be cloned by running `git clone https://github.com/antonyxsik/LatticeVision.git` in your terminal.

+- **Dependencies:**
-- **Dependencies:** You can install the necessary dependencies and create a virtual environment using [`uv`](https://docs.astral.sh/uv/) by running `uv sync`.
+- - You can install the necessary dependencies and create a virtual environment using [`uv`](https://docs.astral.sh/uv/) by running `uv sync`.
 If you do not wish to use `uv`, you can create a virtual environment however you wish, and run `pip install -r requirements.txt`.
 Both install the `latticevision` package, which contains our primary source code.
+All dependencies

 ## Quick Start